 If you’ve been keeping up with drone-news in the United States, you would’ve heard about DroneUp and how they are partnering with some of the largest retailers to bring drone delivery services to the public.

 To best respond to the rapidly evolving regulatory requirements for drones operating in urban spaces, DroneUp has partnered with various drone manufacturers, including Watts Innovations.
 Doodle Labs partnered with Watts Innovations early on to enable the long range, reliable communications for Command & Control, telemetry, and HD video streaming required by their drone systems.
 A robust, high bandwidth datalink ensures connectivity to the drone at all times.
-The Smart Radio’s ability to identify C&C traffic through Differentiated Services and prioritize it to be sent with optimized radio settings via URLLC ensures the lowest possible latency for Command & Control.
+The Mesh Rider Radio’s ability to identify C&C traffic through Differentiated Services and prioritize it to be sent with optimized radio settings via URLLC ensures the lowest possible latency for Command & Control.
 Similarly, video is identified, prioritized and optimized radio settings are applied providing seamless video streaming.

 Though DroneUp pre-determines flight paths and the drones are set to fly autonomously, a pilot has the ability to take over manual control at any time.
 This is all to ensure safety as drone technology is more widely adopted.